google/oss-fuzz/docs/getting-started/new-project-guide/bazel.md

 for defining fuzz tests. `rules_fuzzing` provides support for building and running fuzz tests under
 [multiple sanitizer and fuzzing engine configurations][rules-fuzzing-usage].
-It also supports specifying corpora and dictionaires as part of the fuzz test definition.
+It also supports specifying corpora and dictionaries as part of the fuzz test definition.

 The fuzzing rules provide out-of-the-box support for building and packaging fuzz